 Within three business days of arriving at your Austrian destination, you (and your dependents) are required to register your Austrian address as Nebenwohnsitz with the appropriate authorities at your place of residence.
 You will do that by filling out a "Meldezettel" (form of registration), check Nebenwohnsitz, have your landlord sign it, and submitting the form to the authorities in person.
-You'll then receive a printout with your information for your records,
+You'll then receive a printout with your information for your records, please do not give that away - you will need it!

 This Meldezettel printout is an important document for bureaucratic identification purposes, and you will be asked to show this document to many authorities and institutions.
 Please do not submit the original document to authorities since they will keep it!
-You are also required to deregister with the authorities at the end of your stay in Austria.
+You are also required to de-register with the authorities at the end of your stay in Austria.